 |

-In the UK the Gay Men's Press publishes a book titled Jenny Lives With Eric and Martin, causing a flurry amongst tabloid journalists when it later appears on the shelves of some UK public libraries.
+In the UK the Gay Men's Press publishes a book titled Jenny Lives With Eric and Martin, a children's story about a five-year-old girl Jenny, who lives with her father, Martin, and his boyfriend Eric.
+The book causes a flurry amongst tabloid journalists three years later when it is discovered on the shelves of some UK public libraries.

 A Swedish journalist, Lars Ljungberg, undergoes the first successful heart-lung transplant in Britain on Tuesday, 6th December in an operation carried out at Harefield Hospital by a team of 20 doctors and nurses.